Sjord/Sjord.github.io/_posts/2017-04-12-drive-by-remote-code-execution-in-mamp.md

 By combining CSRF and directory traversal we can trigger remote code execution, if the victim just visits a web site with malicious Javascript.

 An immediate solution to this would be to disable SQLiteManager.
 MAMP users can do this themselves by editing `/Applications/MAMP/conf/apache/httpd.conf`.
 Unless someone takes over the maintenance for SQLiteManager, it is unlikely that the vulnerabilities get fixed.
+MAMP already has an alternative manager for SQLite available: [phpLiteAdmin](https://www.phpliteadmin.org/).

 A broader solution is to disallow requests from the public Internet to private RFC1918 IP addresses.
 There is currently [a proposal](https://wicg.github.io/cors-rfc1918/) to refuse such requests by default, and to create a new CORS headers to explicitly allow it.